Post-traumatic growth is when someone experiences positive benefits after trauma. This is a silver lining in a dark cloud for many of us.

 Numbing can be particularly difficult because it is harder for healthcare practitioners to identify that someone is struggling after a traumatic event.
 Studies on trauma survivors have shown that family members, friends, counselors, and health staff usually assess levels of traumatic stress symptoms and the impact of the event as less serious than they are.

 Life After Trauma

 I want to be really clear on something: PTG does not imply that trauma is not destructive and challenging.
-And it does not say that victims should be able to simply bounce back to ‘normal’ life after adversity.
-Rather, PTG evidence shows us that over time people can reap benefits from their adversity.
+And it does not say that victims should be able to simply bounce back to “normal life” after adversity.
+Rather, PTG evidence shows us that over time, people can find benefits from their adversity.

 We don’t bounce back from challenges, we bounce forward.

 Post-Traumatic Growth Areas

 There are some specific areas that researchers have found change after adversity.

 Have you found that after a traumatic event, you seek the company of your friends and family more than you did before?
 If you have, you are not alone.

 Some victims of trauma describe that they come to value their friends and family more deeply after a trauma, and don’t take people for granted as much as before their adversity.

 Serious challenges can also give us an increased sense of compassion and longing for more intimate relationships.
 In other words, adversity can reinvigorate our relationships and give us new priorities for the people in our life.